 Funds may be added to the student's account at any time.
+Parents can fund their child's lunch accounts directly through the school with cash or check or use a credit/debit card online at myschoolbucks.com.
 The payment should include the child's first and last name.
-If payment is for more than one student include the name for each child.
+If payment is for more than one student, include the name for each child.
 If the payment is not to be divided equally for each child please indicate the correct amount per child.
-Extra items that comply with the Smart Snack Program are also available for purchase for Kindergarten through8th grade.
+Extra items that comply with the Smart Snack Program are also available for purchase for Kindergarten through 8th grade.

-All students are required to have a lunch every day.
-Lunch may be brought from home, but if a child does not have a lunch they will be required to purchase one.
+All students are required to have lunch every day.
+Lunch may be brought from home, but if a child does not bring a lunch they will be required to purchase one.
 Fast food and soft drinks may not be brought in by students or guests.
 The Federal guidelines are very specific about this ruling.
 Failure to comply may jeopardize our participation in the program which would result in higher lunch cost and could eliminate the free and reduced option.
 Family members are welcome to have lunch with their child at any time.